jbcodeforce/jbcodeforce.github.io/docs/data/data-replication.md

 by ensuring the reads for a given user are done on the same follower.
 This is what kafka does by assigning a consumer to partition.

-With asynch replica, if the leader fails, data not yet replicated to the followers, is lost until a new leader starts to accept new writes.
+With asynch replica, if the leader fails, data not yet replicated to the followers, is lost (write operation 2 and 3 in figure below).
+When a new leader is elected, write operation succeed.

 ![](./images/data-lost.png)

 Also **adding a new follower** brings other challenges: as the data are continuously being written to the leader database, copying the database files to the new follower will not be consistent.
-One adopted solution is to snapshot the database, without locking write operations, and copy the data to the follower, then from this snapshot, consumes the update log.
-To work the snapshot position needs to be known in the replication log.
+One adopted solution is to snapshot the database, without locking write operations, and copy the data to the follower.
+Then from this snapshot, consumes the update log.
+The snapshot position needs to be known in the replication log.

 ![](./images/add-follower.png)